PARSONS CEMETERY RULES AND REGULATIONS

 2. All memorials shall be constructed of natural stone or bronze.
 This is a Cemetery standard and ensures longevity and ease of maintenance.
 All memorials shall be supported by an approved foundation.
 Foundation information is available from the Cemetery Manager.

-4. No permanent marker, monument, vase, bench, mausoleum, hardscaping, landscaping, mulch, or other permanent item may be placed on graves without authorization by the cemetery manager.
+4. No permanent marker, monument, bench, mausoleum, or other permanent item may be placed on graves without authorization by the cemetery manager.
 Approvals must be in writing and attached to the cemetery file.
+Mausoleums will only be permitted in pre-approved locations.

 6. The Memorial Walkway section by Water’s Edge is an area designated for permanent inurnments.
 Inurnment information is available from the Cemetery Manager.
 Scattering of ashes in this area is prohibited by public law due to its proximity to the water.